 Definition

-10/3 Romex wire is a type of Romex wire, that has unique construction features and electrical parameters.
-The “10/3” shows the gauge of the wire and the number of conductors that wire has.
-In this condition, the wire comes with individual conductors every one has a 10 gauge thickness.
-With that ground wire that makes it 4 wires in the sheath
+10/3 Romex wire is Romex wire and has the best construction features and electrical parameters.
+The “10/3” comes with a gauge of the wire and conductors that the wire has.
+Wire has individual conductors each one has 19 gauge thickness and has a ground wire that makes it 4 wires in the sheath

 Construction and Composition

-The 10/3 Romex wire comes with 3 copper conductors every one has a 10-gauge thickness.
-The copper material make sure good conductivity and durability.
-These conductors come color-coded for easy to identify normally black red or white for three conductors and green for ground wire.
-The heating over conductors protects wires from physical damage and moisture to increase their safety measures
+The 10/3 Romex wire has three copper conductors each one is 10 gauge thickness.
+These conductors are color-coded for easy identification normally red black or white for these three conductors and green for ground wire.

 Applications of 10/3 Romex Wire